-This report is made solely to the academy trust's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the academy trust's members those matters we are required to state to them in an Auditors' Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the academy trust and its members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the charitable free school's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the charitable free school's members those matters we are required to state to them in an Auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable free school and its members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Lesley Kendrew (Senior Statutory Auditor)

-for and on behalf of

-BHP LLP
+PAA

-Chartered Accountants New Chartford House Centurion Way Cleckheaton
+Lesley Kendrew (Senior statutory auditor) for and on behalf of BHP LLP Chartered Accountants Statutory Auditor New Chartford House Centurion Way Cleckheaton West Yorkshire BD19 3QB Date: Dec 13, 2022

-BD19 3QB